johnclawrence/OSUDatacore/Replication/CMS Replications/Paper16/readme.md

 I have 16 too.
 I need to re-do 15 to account for ICD9 and ICD10.
 This means I need new regex for 15.

+At this point, all of the supplementary PQI tables have been created.
+So, now it's time to create the final data tables. (dev03)